 Listen to the Signs

 Ignoring emotional distress does not make it disappear.
-Over time, it can grow louder, more complex, and harder to manage.
+Over time, it can become louder, more complex, and increasingly challenging to manage.
 Listening to the signs early makes healing easier.

 If any of the ten signs described here resonate with you, consider talking to a mental health professional.
-Therapy offers relief, clarity, and tools that last a lifetime.
+Therapy offers relief, clarity, and lasting tools.
 Your mental health is not a luxury; it is a necessity.

 Taking that first step can change your life.
 Do not wait.
 Reach out and reclaim your peace today.